Aruba Weather in January: Rain, Temperatures

 Should I Visit Aruba in January?

-With very little rainfall, no threat of hurricanes, and a light breeze, Aruba weather in January makes the island an attractive vacation destination in the Caribbean.
+With very little rainfall, no threat of hurricanes, and a light breeze, Aruba weather in January makes the island an attractive vacation destination in the Caribbean during the month.

-The temperature stays comfortable and warm in the mid 80s, and the rain, if any, falls in short increment.
+The temperature stays comfortable and warm in the mid 80s Fahrenheit or mid 20s Celsius.
+Rain, if any, falls in brief increments.
 January is one of the best times of year to visit Aruba.